 20. Maintaining Sobriety

-The A.A. preamble states:
+The AA preamble states:

 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.